Hello and welcome! I’m Claire HM (she/her) a teacher and writer of lyrical fiction about working-class people, living in North Birmingham.

 I’ve had poetry published in Black Flowers Literary Journal, streetcake 68 +72, Mooky Chick, Coven Journal and in Cape Magazine.
 I keep a page here that links to my writing, recordings and interviews published online.

-As a working class writer I have a day job working with Friction Arts where I offer my skills to help deliver creative projects which centre advocacy of arts for social and cultural change, celebration and joy.
-As a teacher I am growing workshops that centre writing as ritual using astrology, tarot and channelling, and developing my role as a facilitator who holds space for magic to happen.
+As a working class writer I have a day job as an ESOL teacher and Projects Manager of English programs for resettled refugee communities.
+As a creative writing teacher I am growing workshops that centre writing as ritual using astrology, tarot and channelling, and developing my role as a facilitator who holds space for magic to happen.

 In my writing life, I’m currently conjuring the sequel to How to Bring Him Back and continuing to allow the creation of stories rooted in intersections of class, gender and magic to make me anew in political consciousness, and an emerging sense of my own wholeness.
 It’s my hope that you’ll find some of that here too.